Manfr-edi/E-CoDrive/README.md

 Actions:

-- `Save ego vType in vtypes.json`: persists the Autoware vehicle type metadata.
+- `Save ego vType`: persists the Autoware vehicle type metadata in `vtypes.json`.
-- `Run Autoware`: launches Autoware in the Docker container, publishes the initial pose and goal when both edges are selected, and releases the waiting SUMO/CARLA simulation after the configured warm-up.

-### 5. Monitoring

-Use this step to monitor the ego vehicle or a CARLA-spawned SUMO vehicle during the experiment.

-Available outputs:
+- `Spawn Ego Vehicle`: launches the Autoware-controlled ego vehicle in the Docker container (Note: has to be started before running SUMO simulation)..
+- `Start Ego Vehicle route`: publishes the selected start and goal route for the Autoware planner.

+### 4. Plot Output

+Use this step only after the simulation has finished (if the ego vehicle completed its trip, you can manually stop the simulation).
+The tab reads the completed `battery.out.xml` file and generates the battery plots for the latest run.

+Generated plots:

+- Instantaneous energy consumption during the simulation, accounting for both consumed energy and regenerative recovery.
-- Battery level over time.
+- Total energy consumed over time.
-- Energy consumed over time.
+- Battery charge level over time.
-- Vehicle ID, current speed, current SUMO edge, and remaining distance.
-- Events such as battery depletion or destination reached.
-- Persisted monitoring summary after stop, target change, or terminal event.

-Main options:

-- `Refresh rate (ms)`: polling interval.
-- `Start Monitoring`: clears previous samples and starts a new session.
-- `Stop Monitoring`: stops polling and persists the session summary.

 ## 📁 Generated Files